mighdoll/wgsl-linker/packages/mini-parse/doc/TypeTricks.md

 ##### Note: Still Need One Type Parameter
 Could we have zero type parameters rather than one?
-No type parameters doesn't work as well.
+That doesn't work so well.
-Here, TypesScript leaves the internal types as `any`.
+Here, TypesScript leaves the internal types as `any`:

 ```ts
 // return type any, not so helpful